What Credit Score Do You Start With?

 Now, assuming you have a credit score and aim to maintain a good credit score, here are a few tips to keep in mind:

-• Retrieve and review credit reports from Equifax, Experian, and TransUnion.
+- Regularly review your credit reports from Equifax, Experian, and TransUnion.

 Conclusion